CamachoDejay/teaching-bioimage-analysis-python/quick_demo_gotbin_nov_2022/README.md

 ## VS Code

 VS Code is a lightweight source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-Using its extensions it is a great tool for Python and Jupyter books.
+Using its extensions it is a great tool for Python and Jupyter notebooks.

-How to install it (not live): please follow the [instructions here to install VS Code](https://code.visualstudio.com/docs/setup/setup-overview), and the [nice documentation here to have it ready for python.](https://code.visualstudio.com/docs/languages/python).
+You are welcome to use any IDE.
+If you want to use VS Code then please follow the [instructions here to install VS Code](https://code.visualstudio.com/docs/setup/setup-overview), and the [nice documentation here to have it ready for python.](https://code.visualstudio.com/docs/languages/python).

 ## What is a Jupyter Notebook

 Jupyter notebooks are a great tool for interactive programming in Data Science.
-[Look at this great article.](https://towardsdatascience.com/the-complete-guide-to-jupyter-notebooks-for-data-science-8ff3591f69a4) You can think of them as interactive books where we can "attach" a Python environment and interactively run pieces of code.
+[Look at this article.](https://towardsdatascience.com/the-complete-guide-to-jupyter-notebooks-for-data-science-8ff3591f69a4) You can think of them as interactive books where we can "attach" a Python environment and interactively run pieces of code.
 Lets do a small demo so it is easier to understand.

 ## Installing jupyterlab